 This is going to be so fun to photograph them together when he arrives!

 We are using the mesh stitch which is a simple single crochet, chain, pattern.
 In fact, even the border is all single crochet.
 So if that is the only stitch you know, this is a great blanket to make!

-With White, chain 130 (to make your blanket larger, any even number with work.)
+With White, chain 130 (to make your blanket larger, chain any even number.)

 Row 1: Work 1 single crochet (SC) into the second chain from the hook. *CH 1, skip 1 chain, SC into the next chain.
 Repeat from * across to the end of the chain.
 The last stitch should be a SC.
 CH 1 and turn.

 Row 2: Work 1 SC into the first SC. *CH 1, skip 1 chain, SC into the next SC.
 Repeat from * across the row.
 CH 1 and turn.

 Rows 3 – 10: Repeat Row 2 with White.

 Remaining Rows: Repeat row 2 instructions, refer to the graph below for color changes.